1. What are UBOs?

 - private and public limited companies (bvs and nvs) that operate on the stock exchange

 - 100% subsidiaries of limited companies that operate on the stock exchange

 - associations with limited legal capacity and without commercial activities

 - legal entities under public law

 - other private bodies, including historical legal entities like guilds and courtyards (hofjes)

-Foreign legal structures, like an Ltd or GmbH, and foreign legal structures that only have branch offices in the Netherlands, do not have to register UBOs in the Netherlands.
+Foreign legal structures, like an Ltd or GmbH, and foreign legal structures that only have branch offices in the Netherlands which are not legal entities in their own right, do not have to register UBOs in the Netherlands.
 They do have to register in the country they were established in.

 Processing of personal data in the UBO register happens according to the General Data Protection Regulation (GDPR, AVG in Dutch).